 Yet shoe stores have all but forgotten suggesting polish and shoe trees; they have all but forgotten showing a second pair.
-Men’s suit departments have all but forgotten showing a new belt or the new shirt that goes with the jacket.
+Men’s suit departments have all but forgotten about showing a new belt or the new shirt that goes with the jacket.

 There is an old story of a sales trainer who took his wallet and dragged it behind his car, dropped it in the rain, and generally beat the crap out of it.
 Then he went into a number of excellent men’s stores to purchase an item.
 When he went to pay, he pulled out his gnarly, disgusting, hardly-there wallet and retrieved his credit card.

 Just one saleswoman out of the dozens of clerks noticed and pulled out a new wallet to show him... and he purchased it!
 Was she pushy?
 Was she creepy?
 Was she phony?

 How many of your customers would appreciate just a bit of that salesmanship?
 I’ll bet lots.